COVID-19 vaccination Q&A

 Researchers will continue to gather evidence about how well and how long the vaccine works in the population.
 This will build on the evidence of benefit found in the clinical trials that took place before the vaccines were authorised as safe to use in the UK.

-Even when you have received your vaccination (one or two doses), you may still be affected by COVID-19 and may also be able to pass the virus on to people who may or may not have been vaccinated.
+Even when you have received your vaccination (two or more doses), you may still be affected by COVID-19 and may also be able to pass the virus on to people who may or may not have been vaccinated.
 You should continue to follow COVID-19 safety guidelines and practise social distancing.

 Is it safe for me to be vaccinated if I am receiving, have received or am about to receive lung cancer treatment?